gophersaurus/framework/README.md

 5. Rename `gophersaurus` to your project name.
    First move outside of the project root. `cd ..`
    Then change the project directory name. `mv gophersaurus project-name`
-6. Do a search and replace in your project root for...
+6. Do a search and replace in your project root.
-   `git.target.com/gophersaurus/gophersaurus` to `your.git.com/your-org/your-project-name`
+   Move into your project root directory. `cd project-name`
+   Search `git.target.com/gophersaurus/gophersaurus` and replace with `your.git.com/your-org/project-name`

 ####Git Setup
 7. In the project directory run `git remote set-url origin git@your.git.com:your-org/your-project-name.git`